Nitrogenase: Lowe-Thorneley kinetic model

 The reduction of nitrogen to two molecules of ammonia is carried out at the FeMo-co of Component I after the sequential addition of proton and electron equivalents from Component II.
 Steady state, freeze quench, and stopped-flow kinetics measurements carried out in the 70's and 80's by Lowe, Thorneley, and others provided a kinetic basis for this process.
-The Lowe-Thorneley (LT) kinetic model (depicted in Figure 4) was developed from these experiments and documents the eight correlated proton and electron transfers required throughout the reaction.
-Each intermediate stage is depicted as En where n = 0-8, corresponding to the number of equivalents transferred.
+The Lowe-Thorneley (LT) kinetic model was developed from these experiments and documents the eight correlated proton and electron transfers required throughout the reaction.
+Each intermediate stage is depicted as En where n = 0–8, corresponding to the number of equivalents transferred.
 The transfer of four equivalents are required before the productive addition of N2, although reaction of E3 with N2 is also possible.
 Notably, nitrogen reduction has been shown to require 8 equivalents of protons and electrons as opposed to the 6 equivalents predicted by the balanced chemical reaction.